 5. Home office

 A spare room that you barely spend any time in and is only used to collect clutter is as far from being a productive area in your home as it gets.

 You can change that by turning a spare room into a highly productive home office.

 More and more companies are giving their employees the option to work from home on a full-time or part-time basis.
 A home office that’s professional designed can help you get the most productivity out of the space.

 A home office also has other valuable uses.
 It can be used as a quiet room to work on your taxes or catch up on your email replies or your kids can use it as a private study space.

 6. Guest room

 If you regularly have overnight guests staying in your home, turning your spare room into a guest room makes a lot of sense.

 You can have a room that’s always ready to accommodate guests, without having to come up with makeshift sleeping arrangements that aren’t always comfortable for visitors.

-The centrepiece of your guest room makeover can be a pulldown wall bed that’s every bit as comfortable as a traditional bed.
-A wall bed’s biggest benefit is that it stays hidden until it’s needed, which frees up space in your guest room.
+The centrepiece of your guest room makeover can be a pulldown murphy bed that’s every bit as comfortable as a traditional bed.
+A murphy bed’s biggest benefit is that it stays hidden until it’s needed, which frees up space in your guest room.